Muslim Wedding in Karnataka: Nikah Traditions in Bangalore

 The Groom

+The sherwani remains the dominant choice for Karnataka Muslim grooms, though contemporary Bangalore grooms increasingly experiment with pastels, navy, and black.
 The groom wears a sherwani — a long, fitted coat with embroidery — paired with a churidar (fitted trousers) and a topi (cap) or pagri (turban).
 White and cream sherwanis are traditional choices, though contemporary Bangalore grooms increasingly opt for pastels, navy, or even black.
 The groom's look is completed with a sehra (veil of flowers or beaded strings worn over the face) during the procession, and a dupatta draped over the shoulders.

-Planning a Muslim Wedding in Bangalore
+How Should You Plan a Muslim Wedding in Bangalore?

 Historic function halls in Shivajinagar and Frazer Town.
 These neighbourhoods are the heart of Bangalore's Muslim community and host dozens of well-equipped function halls — Hamid Function Hall, Al-Ameen Function Hall, and several others along Tannery Road and Commercial Street.
 These venues are purpose-built for large community celebrations, with kitchen facilities that accommodate the scale of Walima catering.
+The Karnataka Minorities Development Corporation has also invested in community infrastructure in these areas, which benefits the local wedding ecosystem.

 ₹50,000 – ₹2,00,000Commercial banquet halls.
 Venues across the city — in Koramangala, Jayanagar, Whitefield, and Electronic City — offer modern amenities, ample parking, and flexibility for both the Nikah and Walima in a single space.